 For the last thirteen or so years, I’ve been living with ME, which stands for Myalgic Encephalomyelitis (which I can just about spell without looking it up).

-You might not have heard of it because although it’s been around, and known about, for a long time, it is often referred to by the dodgy-as-fuck name Chronic Fatigue Syndrome, or CFS, which was invented in the 1980s by psychiatrists who liked to make money and medical insurance companies who like to save money.
+You might not have heard of it because although it’s been around, and known about, for a long time, it is often referred to by the very dodgy name Chronic Fatigue Syndrome, or CFS, which was invented in the 1980s by psychiatrists who like to make money and medical insurance companies who like to save money.
 Referring to ME as Chronic Fatigue Syndrome is reducing a complex physiological condition to one unquantifiable symptom, which is not only inaccurate but dismissive and dangerous, although it does make googling it a hell of a lot easier.
-Yep, I am very fucking political about this.
+It’s also a bit like getting hit by a car and breaking four ribs, then being diagnosed as having a bruise.
+Yes, you have a bruise, but it’s not the whole of the condition and if it’s the only thing that’s acknowledged, you aren’t going to get appropriate treatment.
+Yep, I am very political about this.
 But hey, at least some countries are making progress (please make this happen in the UK soon!).